 The Effect of Bad Territory Planning on Sales Performance

-The success of your sales strategy relies heavily on well-planned sales territories.
-Unbalanced sales territories can negatively impact your compensation plan and lower sales performance.
+Your sales strategy success relies heavily on well-planned sales territories.
 When your sales territories are poorly planned, it can result in:

 - Drops in revenue earnings and failed quota achievement